 authorization code grant type.
 For details about how to get an access token, and the OAuth scopes that your tool can request, see Get an Access Token for SMAPI.

 The API's root endpoint is

-Authorization header in each request.
+Authorization header in each REST API request.

 When you manage Alexa skills with ASK CLI or SMAPI, you need the JSON format to represent each resource.